 My great grandparents left China by boat in order to make better lives in Hawaii and Taiwan.
 They took all kinds of risk, whereas by comparison, I’ve done nothing close.
 I fear that a life free of financial worries will dishonor their generations of hard work, frugality, and sacrifice.
 With consternation, I wonder when my child grows up, will he take his good fortune for granted?

 Being financially independent is fine, but unless you have a deep hunger to do something great, it is unlikely you will ever maximize your potential.
+The downside of financial independence is real.
 Therefore, a key reminder is to always be mindful of others.